 MRI, or magnetic resonance imaging, is a type of scan that is used for imaging soft tissues, like organs and tendons.
 This scan is popular because it produces detailed images without the use of radiation that other scans rely on.
 Instead, a combination of strong magnetic fields and radio waves is used.
 This process takes longer than other scans, and rather than a few minutes, an MRI scan can take hours to administer in some cases.

-In an MRI, the patient will lay on a table that travels through a large metal tube.
+In an MRI, the patient will lie on a table that travels through a large metal tube.
 They will need to lie still while the imaging is being done and will communicate with a technician through a speaker in order to ensure they are positioned correctly.
-These machines can be loud and lying still may be uncomfortable, so while they are not painful, some patients request sedation to avoid claustrophobia.
+These machines can be loud, and lying still may be uncomfortable, so while they are not painful, some patients request sedation to avoid claustrophobia.
 Some providers will offer an open MRI machine, which removes the sides, but this is not always available.

 MRIs can be used for a variety of reasons.
 Your doctor might recommend an MRI to check cases of:

-• Spinal cord and brain anomalies
+- Spinal cord and brain anomalies

-• Cysts and tumors
+- Cysts and tumors

-• Cancer screenings
+- Cancer screenings

-• Joint abnormalities or injuries
+- Joint abnormalities or injuries

 You may also hear of MRA scans, which are a form of MRI specifically used to collect information about the condition of blood flow and the blood vessel walls.
-Calcium deposits, aneurysms, and clots in the blood vessel are all common diagnoses that an MRA can confirm.
+Calcium deposits, aneurysms, and clots in the blood vessels are all common diagnoses that an MRA can confirm.

 CT Scans

 Doctors will commonly use CT scans to evaluate the spine, brain, neck, abdomen, and chest in order to gather clear images of both the hard and soft tissues in these regions.
-Because of the complex imagery available, diagnoses can be made with these images and other conditions can be monitored.
-A CT scan will usually be performed on one area of the body, for example:
+Because of the complex imagery available, diagnoses can be made with these images, and other conditions can be monitored.

-• A brain or head CT scan will check for stroke, bleeds, masses and examine the skull
+- A brain or head CT scan will check for stroke, bleeds, masses, and examine the skull

-• Chest CT scans provide insight into abnormalities that appear on a chest x-ray
+- Chest CT scans provide insight into abnormalities that appear on a chest X-ray

-• CT scans of the neck identify enlarged glands or lymph nodes
+- CT scans of the neck identify enlarged glands or lymph nodes

 X-Rays

-One of the most commonly used and well-known versions of a diagnostic imaging test is an x-ray, which primarily shows the bones.
+One of the most commonly used and well-known versions of a diagnostic imaging test is an X-ray, which primarily shows the bones.
 X-ray equipment uses a high-energy beam that cannot be absorbed by bones and other dense tissue to generate an image.
 This can be used to identify the cause of pain or the extent of an injury, as well as evaluate the effectiveness of treatment.

 X-rays are quick and usually painless, though they do emit a small amount of radiation onto the area of the body being imaged.